TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-indexing.md

 # Introduction to Azure Cosmos DB Indexing

 Azure Cosmos DB will automatically create indexes on all properties and no index management is needed.
 Please refer to below documents for a complete reference to Azure Cosmos DB Indexing policy.

-## **Recommended documents**
+## **Recommended Documents**

 * [How does Azure Cosmos DB index data?](https://docs.microsoft.com/azure/cosmos-db/indexing-policies)
 * [Introduction to Azure Cosmos DB: Table API](https://docs.microsoft.com/azure/cosmos-db/table-introduction)